sides mediterranean

 Variations

-Roasted Red Pepper: Add ½ cup roasted red peppers in step 3.
+Roasted Pepper: Add roasted red peppers after the chickpeas are mostly smooth.

-Roasted Garlic: Replace raw garlic with 6 roasted garlic cloves (sweeter, mellower).
+Roasted Garlic: Replace raw garlic with roasted garlic for a softer flavor.